 8. 5R’S Inductive Bible Study Method #2

-There is another 5R’s approach that was developed by Christine Eaton Blair, author of the book The Art of Teaching the Bible.
+There is another 5R’s approach that was developed by Christine Eaton Blair, author of the book The Art of Teaching the Bible (not an affiliate link).
 Here are the five steps.

 Remembering – Think about all the things you already know about the text.
 Whether or not they are correct, write them down.